prantlf/graphviz-webcomponent/README.md

 * `graph.min.js` - the `graphviz-graph` element
 * `script-editor.min.js` - the `graphviz-script-editor` element
 * `renderer.min.js` - web worker for the `graphviz-graph` element

+The first three scripts are available as ES6 modules with the file extension `.mjs` too.
+They export the HTML elements as classes.

 ## Elements